Air Inter Flight 148: Cause

 The Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA) found that Flight 148 crashed because the pilots left the autopilot set in Vertical Speed Mode, which uses feet per minute to determine descent rates, instead of Flight Path Angle Mode, which uses the angle of the aircraft in flight, and then set "33" for "3.3° descent angle.
 At the time, the display showing the descent rate in feet only showed the first two digits, so 3,300 feet per minute would be displayed as 33, not 3300.
 As a result, instead of a gradual 3.3° of descent, the aircraft instead entered a high descent rate of 3300 ft per minute until it impacted the mountain.

 The pilots had no warning of the imminent impact because Air Inter had not equipped its aircraft with a ground proximity warning system (GPWS).
 At the time, a GPWS was not required on A320 aircraft.
-It is speculated that the lack of a GPWS was because Air Inter, facing strong competition from France's TGV high-speed trains, may have encouraged its pilots to fly fast at low level (up to 350 kn below 10000 ft, while other airlines generally do not exceed 250 kn), & flying at those increased speeds at low altitudes caused a GPWS to give too many nuisance warnings.
+It is speculated that the lack of a GPWS was because Air Inter, facing strong competition from France's TGV high-speed trains, may have encouraged its pilots to fly fast at low level (up to 350 kn below 10000 ft, while other airlines generally do not exceed 250 kn), and flying at those increased speeds at low altitudes caused a GPWS to give too many nuisance warnings.